h3dema/detection-pipeline-finetunning/README.md

   --sync-bn             use sync batch norm
-  --amp                 use automatic mixed precision --patience PATIENCE   number of epochs to wait for when mAP does not increase to trigger early stopping --optimizer {adam,sgd}
+  --amp                 use automatic mixed precision --patience PATIENCE   number of epochs to wait for when mAP does not increase to trigger early stopping --optimizer {adam,adamw,adamax,nadam,sgd}
                         type of optimizer
-  --momentum MOMENTUM   optimizer momentum --weight-decay WEIGHT_DECAY
+  --momentum MOMENTUM   optimizer momentum or beta1 in case of Adam opt --weight-decay WEIGHT_DECAY
                         optimizer weight decay (L2 penalty) -ca, --cosine-annealing